Regions Bank Review

 Promotional CD

-If you have a Regions checking account, you’re eligible for a promotional CD rate that leaves every other APY that Regions has to offer in the dust.
-There’s a minimum deposit requirement of $10,000, and the term length is 63 months, but the interest rate is a little higher 0.40%.
+If you have a Regions checking account, you’re eligible for a promotional CD rate that leaves every other APY Regions offers in the dust.

-At the same time, there are many high-yield savings accounts (HYSAs) offering the same or higher APY, so, be sure to consider those before locking your money away in a CD for 63 months.
+While these rates are great, many high-yield savings accounts (HYSAs) offer the same or higher APY, so be sure to consider those before locking your money away for those terms.

 Regions Credit Cards